richmondu/libfaceid/README.md

 ### Case Study - Face Recognition for Identity Authentication:

 One of the use cases of face recognition is for security identity authentication.
 This is a convenience feature to authenticate with system using one's face instead of inputting passcode or scanning fingerprint.
+Passcode is often limited by the maximum number of digits allowed while fingerprint scanning often has problems with wet fingers or dry skin.
+Face authentication offers a more secure way to authenticate.

 When used for identity authentication, face recognition specifications will differ a lot.
 Below are guidelines for drafting specifications for your face recognition solution.
 [Apple's Face ID technology](https://support.apple.com/en-us/HT208109) will be used as baseline in identity authentication use case of face recognition.
 Refer to this [Apple's Face ID white paper](https://www.apple.com/business/site/docs/FaceID_Security_Guide.pdf) for more information.

 #### Face Enrollment